HDest-Community/Follower/README.md

 ### Modding
 ---
 - New followers can be added by inheriting from HDFollower and overriding the provided virtuals.
 Their arsenal can be changed if you like.

-### Incompatibilities
----
-- The mod is incompatible with Josh's AI Director.
-The only way to fix this properly involves side effects I do not like.